N0Soull/Discord-SelfBot/README.md

 ---

-if you have done everything mentioned above then create a file called `.env` in src of the project, and paste the following:
+if you have done everything mentioned above then create a file called `.env` in src directory of the project, and paste the following:

 ```env
 TOKEN=YOUR_DISCORD_TOKEN_HERE